Santa Monica Mountains: Roads and access

 Cahuenga Pass, present-day site of U.S. Route 101, is the easiest pass through the range connecting the Los Angeles Basin to the San Fernando Valley.
 In the 1800s, two battles were fought there, and the Treaty of Cahuenga was signed nearby.
 In Hollywood's heyday, movie studios were found clustered on both sides of the highway.

 Sepulveda Pass is the main north–south pass to the west, connecting the Westside to Sherman Oaks via the San Diego Freeway (I-405) and Sepulveda Boulevard.

-Minor passes between the Sepulveda and Cahuenga passes include: Laurel Canyon Boulevard, Coldwater Canyon Avenue, and Beverly Glen Boulevard.
-Further west of the Sepulveda Pass are Topanga Canyon Boulevard (SR 27), Malibu Canyon Road and Kanan Dume Road.
+Other passes between the Sepulveda and Cahuenga passes include: Laurel Canyon Boulevard, Coldwater Canyon Avenue, and Beverly Glen Boulevard.
+West of the Sepulveda Pass are Topanga Canyon Boulevard (SR 27), Malibu Canyon Road, Kanan Road/Kanan Dume Road, and Decker Canyon Road.

 Mulholland Drive runs much of the length of the Santa Monica Mountains, from Cahuenga Pass to Woodland Hills, although it is not open to motor vehicles west of Encino.
 The Mulholland Highway runs from Woodland Hills to Sequit Point at the Pacific Ocean.